Table of Contents

 If you need to make changes, click Edit.
 This opens the Edit Future Serviceable Address window, where you can choose a new target date and update the notes.

-To change the selected Serviceable Address, you’ll need to delete the current Future Serviceable Address first.
-Click the drop-down arrow and choose Delete, then create a new Future Serviceable Address with the correct address.
+To change the selected Serviceable Address, delete the current Future Serviceable Address first.
+Click the drop-down arrow and select Delete, then create a new Future Serviceable Address with the correct address.

 Serviceable Addresses Overview